rubengte/SmileRise/README.md

 ## 🤝 Acknowledgments

-- **Bolt.New** – The true technical architect and mastermind behind the code, who brought clarity, skill, and structure to this dream.
+- **Bolt.New** – The true technical architect and the "pen" behind the code, who brought clarity, skill, and structure to this dream.
 This project exists thanks to his brilliance. 🙌
 - **OpenCV**, **FaceAPI.js**, and the open-source community
 - **Gemini** and **ChatGPT** – for inspiration, reflection, and code troubleshooting
-- **GoPro**, for seeing this vision and acknowledging it
 - All the smiles captured and yet to come 💖

 ---